 The following is a brief overview of certain material provisions of the Plan.
 This overview is qualified by reference to the provisions of the Plan, which is attached hereto as Exhibit I, and the exhibits thereto, as amended from time to time.
-In the event that any inconsistency or conflict exists between this Disclosure Statement and the Plan, the terms of the Plan will control.
-The Debtors will file all exhibits to the Plan with the Bankruptcy Court and make them available for review on the Debtors' web site at www.usg.com no later than 10 days before the Voting Deadline.
-The Debtors also will serve the exhibits to the Plan on the parties on the general service list being maintained in the Reorganization Cases no later than 10 days before the Voting Deadline.
+The Debtors will file all exhibits to the Plan with the Bankruptcy Court and make them available for review on the Debtors' web site at www.usg.com no later than ten10 days before the Voting Deadline.
+The Debtors also will serve the exhibits to the Plan on the parties on the general service list being maintained in the Reorganization Cases no later than ten10 days before the Voting Deadline.
 For a description of certain other significant terms and provisions of the Plan, see Articles VII, X and XI of the Plan.

 [By an order of the Bankruptcy Court dated [], this Disclosure Statement has been approved as containing "adequate information" for creditors and equity security holders of the Debtors in accordance with section 1125 of the Bankruptcy Code.
-The Bankruptcy Code defines "adequate information" as "information of a kind, and in sufficient detail, as far as is reasonably practicable in light of the nature and the history of the debtor and the condition of the debtor's books and records, that would enable a hypothetical reasonable investor typical of holders of Claims or interests of the relevant class to make an informed judgment about the plan " 11 U.S.C. § 1125(a)(1).]
+The Bankruptcy Code defines "adequate information" as "information of a kind, and in sufficient detail, as far as is reasonably practicable in light of the nature and the history of the debtor and the condition of the debtor's books and records, that would enable a hypothetical reasonable investor typical of holders of Claims or interests of the relevant class to make an informed judgment about the plan" 11 U.S.C. § 1125(a)(1).]